Rebilly/framepay-react/README.md

 ##### With FramePay (`withFramePay`) HOC
 Simple FramePay HOC to provide `framePay` api in the component.
-Used in customized forms logic and in [MultiplePaymentMethods](example/react-router/src/elements/MultiplePaymentMethods.js) forms
+Used in customized forms logic and in [MultiplePaymentMethods](example/react-router/src/elements/MultiplePaymentMethods.js), [Other Payment Methods](example/react-router/src/elements/OtherPaymentMethods.js)

 ##### Card elements (`withFramePayCardComponent`) HOC
 ```jsx harmony